Mysticism: Hinduism

 Yoga is a term for physical, mental, and spiritual practices or disciplines which aim to attain a state of permanent peace.
-Various traditions of yoga are found in Hinduism, Buddhism and Jainism.
-The Yoga Sūtras of Patañjali define yoga as "the stilling of the changing states of the mind," culminating in the state of samadhi.
+Various traditions of yoga are found in Hinduism, Buddhism, and Jainism.
+The Yoga Sūtras of Patañjali define yoga as "the stilling of the changing states of the mind", culminating in the state of samadhi.

 Classical Vedanta gives philosophical interpretations and commentaries of the Upanishads, a vast collection of ancient hymns.
 At least ten schools of Vedanta are known, of which Advaita Vedanta, Vishishtadvaita, and Dvaita are the best known.
 Advaita Vedanta, as expounded by Adi Shankara, states that there is no difference between Atman (the world-soul) and Brahman (the divine).
 The best-known subschool is Kevala Vedanta or mayavada as expounded by Adi Shankara.
 Advaita Vedanta has acquired a broad acceptance in Indian culture and beyond as the paradigmatic example of Hindu spirituality.
 In contrast Bhedabheda-Vedanta emphasizes that Atman and Brahman are both the same and not the same, while Dvaita Vedanta states that Atman and God are fundamentally different.
 In modern times, the Upanishads have been interpreted by Neo-Vedanta as being "mystical".

-Various Shaivist, Shakta and Tantric traditions are strongly nondualistic, among them Kashmir Shaivism and Sri Vidya.